For More Information and photos about the 1st Battalion, 77th

 air assets with specific locations for the fighter plane to drop a 500 pound

 bomb to help defeat their enemy.”
+The IA withdrew from the range

 and after the bomb was dropped, they went back out to clear the area.
 The